 - Demonstrating personal circumstances

-If you plan to visit the United Kingdom, you must demonstrate that you are a genuine visitor.
+If you plan to visit the UK, you must demonstrate that you are a genuine visitor.
 You are coming to the country for an allowed activity.
 That you will leave after your stay and that you have sufficient finances to cover all reasonable costs associated with your visit.
-It is recommended that you provide details about your situation in your home country and the activity you intend to pursue in the United Kingdom.
+It is recommended that you provide details about your situation in your home country and the activity you intend to pursue in the UK.

 - If you are traveling to the UK to do activities related to your employment or study outside the UK (for example, attending business meetings, performing as a musician, or participating in an educational exchange), you may need to provide documents outlining.